Best Fourth of July Activities for Kids That Aren't Fireworks

-It's Fourth of July week, and although fireworks and parades are canceled in many towns this year, kids can still have plenty of patriotic fun.
-Keep everyone from preschoolers to teenagers entertained with these Fourth of July desserts, Independence Day crafts, virtual celebrations, and more.
+It's Fourth of July week, and many of the fireworks and parades have returned to our towns and cities in 2021.
+Still, kids can still have plenty of patriotic 4th of July fun at home, too.
+Keep everyone from preschoolers to teenagers entertained with these 4th of July desserts, Independence Day crafts, virtual celebrations, and more.
 Even if there are some fireworks in your area, families can complement the holiday with these quieter, craftier Fourth of July activities that many children appreciate more than big booms.

 Fourth of July Dessert Recipes To Make with Kids

 A pretty flag cake is an easy 4th of July project to do as a family.
 Photo by Mommy Poppins

 1. Bake a red, white, and blue cake.

 Get your kids into the kitchen and create a patriotic layer cake for the Fourth of July.
 We make our Flag Cake version with three boxes of vanilla cake mix.
 Stir them in three separate bowls and give each batter a few drops of either red, white, or blue food coloring.
 You'll end up with three layers in the colors of the flag.
 Wait for the cakes to cool and place them on top of one another for a festive dessert.
 Decorate away with frosting and sprinkles, or layer with strawberries and blueberries.
 Pinterest is filled with tutorials on various flag cakes.

 2. Or, make a no-bake patriotic icebox cake.

 If the weather is too hot (or your chefs are too teeny) for the oven, try this easy July 4th No-Bake Icebox Cake.